 Teacher Burnout: Renewing Body, Mind and Spirit

-Learn the top reasons why music teachers burn out so easily, strategies for saying NO, criteria for good psychological health, and effective techniques for physical, mental, and emotional stress reduction.
+Explore the inner landscape of a teacher's life and the importance of nurturing self-care.
+Learn the top reasons why music teachers burn out so easily, strategies for establishing boundaries, criteria for good psychological health, and effective techniques for physical, mental, and emotional stress reduction.

 Music and the Brain: Applications of Neuroscience for the Innovative Teacher